WHO THE F*CK IS GAZ VOGAN?

 I was never good enough to go pro - I wasn't even close.
 But what I did manage, through enthusiasm and passion, was find a hobby that paid me to go snowboarding - which I think is pretty damn close to being a professional, just maybe not in the way I was hoping for as a kid.

-In 2014, I broke my spine in 2 places, and when the doctor told me I couldn't snowboard again I was pretty bummed, to say the least.
+In 2014, I broke my spine in 2 places, and when the doctor told me I couldn't snowboard again I was pretty put out, to say the least.
 A good friend of mine (Shell Quaile) was organising competitions in the UK for the British University scene, and she suggested that I become a judge for those competitions so I could still stay involved.
 I did some training, started judging, and haven't looked back since.

 I then attended the FIS International Judging Clinic in Switzerland the next year - where I knew absolutely no-one, and was a little nervous to say the least.
 Rather fortunately, not knowing anyone - I went down for breakfast and sat with Sandy MacDonald and Iztok Somatic, who are (unknowingly to me at the time) legends of the judging world.
 I sat with them because they were only guys speaking English, but that moment probably kickstarted my international career.